 Designers of the esplanade and piers have envisioned a system of components that would create a consistent yet unique identity signaling a new waterfront environment.
 These components share material and form and can be placed to best meet community needs and to take advantage of local conditions.
-Components would include benches, railings, planters, and arbors.
+Components would include benches, railings, and planters.
 A modular reinforced concrete paving system would run the length of the esplanade, providing a continuous material identity from the BMB to Pier 36.
-The benches would be made from the same concrete paving system as the esplanade and could be configured in numerous ways to create a variety of social interactions: enjoying waterfront views, having intimate conversation, playing a game of chess, or participating in a family picnic.
-Enhanced lighting, fishing pole holders, brackets for attaching historic placards and viewfinders for sights of interest could be integrated into the stainless steel rail structure.
-Arbors would provide shade, swings, and built-in lighting that would complement the railing in both material and form.
+The benches could be configured in numerous ways to create a variety of social interactions: enjoying waterfront views, having intimate conversation, playing a game of chess, or participating in a family picnic.
+Enhanced lighting, fishing pole holders, and brackets for attaching historic placards and viewfinders for sights of interest could be integrated into the stainless steel rail structure.
 Two different types of planters would be used to address different soil conditions.
 For the portion of the project site within the South Street Seaport Historic District, a set of design elements appropriate to the context of the district would be developed.
-The project elements that would be located within the boundaries of the South Street Seaport Historic District and Extension-including the reconstruction of Pier 15, the reinforcement of the New Market Pier, the redevelopment of the New Market Building site, and the creation of pavilions between Maiden Lane and Fulton Street and between Peck Slip and Dover Street-are expected to be the subject of a Programmatic Agreement between LMDC and the State Historic Preservation Officer (SHPO).
+The project elements that would be located within the boundaries of the South Street Seaport Historic District and Extension-including the reconstruction of Pier 15 and the New Market Building pier, the redevelopment of the New Market Building site, and the creation of pavilions between Maiden Lane and Fulton Street and between Peck Slip and Dover Street-are the subject of a Programmatic Agreement (PA) that is being developed between LMDC and the New York State Historic Preservation Office (SHPO).